SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Archives-Workgroup/Docs/GoogleDocs/1MIItGDkPIBMA6x-_rvIaWvpRE_sKkkz9TdEhao_MVwM/doc-comments-only.md

+#### Context - outputs
+> * Colleen Pridemore: ...until such a time where consciousness begins to emerge in the AI then we will have to switch to "Guiding" AI.
+>
+#### Context - Culture

+What is your culture ?

+What is the intent of your use of AI ?

+Your Ethos ?

+Is it a consent based process ?
+> * Jenni Illona Mayshiogie: I hope for intense discussions about this discourse 🙏
+>   - Colleen Pridemore: ME too Jenni.
+I believe the intent of our use of AI, like the ChatGPT  AI Ethics Snet Ambassadors we will use for education both internally and with the rest of the community and ultimately, with the world.
+>
 #### Context - AI
 > * Martin Soki35: My approach ensures that AI systems support rather than replace human decision-making, aligning with contemporary ethical standards.
 Additionally, I address AI risks such as hallucinations, bias, and security issues, with mitigations through explainability, cultural awareness, and education.
 This proactive stance will foster trustworthy and accountable AI systems, contributing to ethical, fair, and beneficial outcomes for all stakeholders.
 >